 MapReduce has undergone a complete overhaul and CDH 5 now includes MapReduce 2.0 (MRv2).
-The fundamental idea of MRv2's YARN architecture is to split up the two primary responsibilities of the Job $\mathsf{Tracker}$ - resource management and job scheduling/monitoring - into separate daemons: a global ResourceManager (RM) and per-application ApplicationMasters (AM).
-With MRv2, the ResourceManager (RM) and per-host NodeManagers (NM), form the data-computation framework.
-The ResourceManager service effectively replaces the functions of the JobTracker, and NodeManagers run on worker hosts instead of TaskTracker daemons.
-The per-application ApplicationMaster is, in effect, a framework specific library and is tasked with negotiating resources from the ResourceManager and working with the NodeManager(s) to run and monitor the tasks.
+The fundamental idea of MRv2's YARN architecture is to split up the two primary responsibilities of the JobTracker - resource management and job scheduling/monitoring - into separate daemons: a global ResourceManager (RM) and per-application ApplicationMasters (AM).
+With MRv2, the ResourceManager (RM) and per-node NodeManagers (NM), form the data-computation framework.
+The ResourceManager service effectively replaces the functions of the JobTracker, and NodeManagers run on slave nodes instead of TaskTracker daemons.
+The per-application ApplicationMaster is, in effect, a framework specific library and is tasked with negotiating resources from the ResourceManager and working with the NodeManager(s) to execute and monitor the tasks.
 For details of the new architecture, see Apache Hadoop NextGen MapReduce (YARN).

-See also Migrating from MapReduce (MRv1) to MapReduce (MRv2).
+See also Migrating from MapReduce 1 (MRv1) to MapReduce 2 (MRv2, YARN).